 Time limits for appealing

-You have 14 days to appeal after the registrar sends you its decision.
+You have a limited time to appeal after the ADI Registrar sends you their decision.

 How to appeal

 Clearly say why you want to appeal against the decision.

 Include any supporting documents, like the ADI Registrar’s decision.

 Tribunal staff can explain how the process works, but they can’t give you legal advice.

 The tribunal will write to you about the next steps, and tell you if there will be a hearing to decide on your case.